ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/assignments/constant-input-or-output.md

 If you have a hard time finishing projects, or generally want to focus on how you execute new ideas \(rather than focusing on how you generate new ideas\), the constant output option is the one for you.
 This option could also be referred to as a "passion project."

 If you choose this option, your task will be to create and promote a self-directed creative project using social media and/or analog promotional materials.
-Again, you must post regular updates to your process website.
+Again, you must post regular updates to your process blog.
 But instead of posting about what you've observed \(as in the constant input option\), you will post about something you've made or are making.

 Remember, your project does not need to be digital or visual.
 It could be aural \(including music or soundscapes\), culinary, sculptural—there are a gazillion possibilities. **The main requirement is that it is a creative project.**